oxiswap/asset-icons/README.md

 - Each asset icon is stored in a separate folder under the `assets` directory.
 - The folder name corresponds to the asset's contract address in lowercase.
 - Inside each folder, the icon file should be named `logo.png`.
+- 200x200 is the recommended size for the icon.

 Example: